Past Projects & Events

 Since our founding, our projects have spanned across arts, advocacy, and education.
 While our educational project, Desert Voicebox, is our flagship programme at present, our body of work has always been an evolving one.

-Since our founding in 2005, Sandblast has worked to promote and showcase the voices, visions and creations of Saharawis through live music and poetry events, art exhibitions, film screenings, multimedia festivals, conferences, and so much more.
+Sandblast has worked to promote and showcase the voices, visions and creations of Saharawis through live music and poetry events, art exhibitions, film screenings, multimedia festivals, conferences, and so much more.

 The fluidity of our mission has allowed so many wonderful collaborations to take shape, and lead many other artists to become inspired to express their solidarity in partnership with us too.